-Coaches at the camps included MayKay (Fight Like Apes, Le Galaxie), Ailbhe Reddy, Hana Lamari (Girlfriend), Niamh Farrell (Ham Sandwich), Naomi MacLeod (Bitch Falcon), Cathy Ahearne (Fierce Mild, Elm), Rossella Bottone (Fierce Mild), Miriam Donohue, Ewa Gigon, Aileen Wallace (Lōwli), Naoise Roo, Maija Sofia, Karen Hammond (Old Moon), Aoife Hammond (Old Moon, eXtravision, Surge), Shannon O’Neill (Sister Ghost), Katie O’Neill (Alien She).
+Coaches at the camps included Ailbhe Reddy, MayKay (Fight Like Apes, Le Galaxie), Hana Lamari & Sophie Dunne (Girlfriend), Niamh Farrell (Ham Sandwich), Naomi MacLeod (Sacred Skin, After Party, ex Bitch Falcon), Rossella Bottone (Fierce Mild, The Spook of the Thirteenth Lock Orchestra), Miriam Donohue, Ewa Gigon, Aileen Wallace (LAST EDEN, Lōwli), Sally Ó Dúnlaing (Odú), Naoise Roo, Maija Sofia, Julie Bienvenu (A Lazarus Soul), Aoife McDonagh & Katie O’Neill (Alien She), Aoife Hammond (eXtravision, Surge, Old Moon), Karen Hammond (Old Moon), Cathy Ahearne (Fierce Mild, Elm), Shannon O’Neill (Sister Ghost).

-We've also had some amazing camp guest artists like Wyvern Lingo, Soak, Loah, Saint Sister, Girlfriend, Soulé, Elaine Mai and Hvmmingbyrd, who performed and held Q&A sessions.
+We've also had some amazing guest artists like Wyvern Lingo, SOAK, Loah, Saint Sister, Girlfriend, Soulé, Elaine Mai, Hvmmingbyrd, Farah Elle and Anna-Mieke, who performed for our campers and held inspiring Q&A sessions with them.

-Check out our "Testimonials" page to know how it was to be part of the camps!
+Check out the "Testimonials" section to know how it was to be part of our camps!

-Girls Rock builds girls’ self-esteem through music creation and performance.
+Girls Rock builds girls’ and gender non-binary youth's self-esteem through music creation and performance.
 Providing workshops and technical training, we create leadership opportunities, cultivate a supportive community of peers and mentors, and encourage social change and the development of life skills.

 Our Core Values